Trump threatens new tariffs on European allies over Greenland until deal reached, as thousands protest

 European nations push back

-British Prime Minister Kier Starmer echoed those sentiments, saying in a statement: “Applying tariffs on allies for pursuing the collective security of NATO allies is completely wrong.”
+British Prime Minister Keir Starmer echoed those sentiments, saying in a statement: “Applying tariffs on allies for pursuing the collective security of NATO allies is completely wrong.”

 Norwegian Prime Minister Jonas Gahr Støre said threats have no place among allies, while Finnish President Alexander Stubb said issues between partners are best resolved through discussion, not pressure.